Function Arguments and Parameters

 TakeDamage(); // 50 Damage

-Instead, what we could do is pass some data into our function, letting the caller choose how much damage needs to be taken.
+Instead, we could pass some data into our function, letting the caller choose how much damage needs to be inflicted.
 That way, we could do a different amount of damage each time the function is called.

 TakeDamage(20);